Visas & Routes

 Path to Citizenship

-• Eligible for Portuguese citizenship after 5 years, assuming language and integration requirements are met
+• Eligible for Portuguese citizenship after 10 years of residence (7 years for CPLP or EU nationals) under the law in force since 19 May 2026, assuming language and integration requirements are met

 • Time must include actual residency, not just permit holding